ory/sdk/clients/kratos/java/docs/CommonApi.md

 Get the request context of browser-based login user flows

 This endpoint returns a login request&#39;s context with, for example, error details and other information.
 When accessing this endpoint through ORY Kratos&#39; Public API, ensure that cookies are set as they are required for CSRF to work.
-To prevent token scanning attacks, the public endpoint does not return 404 status codes to prevent scanning attacks.
+To prevent token scanning attacks, the public endpoint does not return 404 status codes.
 More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```java